Louis & Luca - Mission to the Moon

 Louis & Luca - Mission to the Moon (Månelyst i Flåklypa) is a 2018 Norwegian stop motion animated film directed by Rasmus A. Sivertsen from a screenplay by Karsten Fullu, based on the characters by Kjell Aukrust.
-A sequel to Solan og Ludvig – Herfra til Flåklypa (2015), it is the third and possibly final stop motion animated film based on Aukrust's Flåklypa universe, and the fifth film overall.
+A sequel to Solan og Ludvig – Herfra til Flåklypa (2015), it is the fourth and so far final stop motion animated film based on Aukrust's Flåklypa universe, and the fifth film overall.
 The film is a co-production between Qvisten Animation and Maipo Film, and was released in Norway on 21 September 2018, distributed by Nordic Film Distribution.
 It grossed $4,957,487 worldwide and was met with generally positive reviews.

 Premise

-Louis and Reodor decide to build a rocket to fly to the moon on behalf of Norway, with the help of Vigfus Skonken.
-However, Vigfus secretly wants to collect the moon dust, which contains a rare substance he calls "Vigfusium".
+Louis and Reodor decide to build a rocket to fly to the Moon on behalf of Norway, with the help of Vigfus Skonken.
+However, Vigfus secretly wants to collect the Moon dust, which contains a rare substance he calls "Vigfusium".

 Voice cast

 The Norwegian voice cast for the film: